StuartCox3107/street-art-at-home/README.md

 - [Google fonts](https://fonts.google.com/) for Poppins font used through all pages, opens in same tab, press back to return, opens in same tab, press back to return
 - [Font Meme](https://fontmeme.com/) for logo font, opens in same tab, press back to return
 - [Gitpod](https://www.gitpod.io/) IDE used to code, opens in same tab, press back to return
-- [GitHub](https://github.com/) To host the repositories for this project, opens in same tab, press back to return
+- [GitHub](https://github.com/) to host the repositories for this project, opens in same tab, press back to return
+- [Git](https://git-scm.com/) for version control, , opens in same tab, press back to return
 - [Balsamiq](https://balsamiq.com/) used to design wireframes, opens in same tab, press back to return
 - [Django](https://www.djangoproject.com/) used as the framework to create the app and the template language
 - [Coolors](https://coolors.co/) used for colour palette, opens in same tab, press back to return